building-envelope-data/metabase/README.md

    IDs 0.
-If there is an ID collision, then you can either change the user and group ID on the host machine (for example by logging in as another user) or you can replace all occurrences of `shell id --group` and `shell id --user` in `Makefile` and `Makefile.production` by fixed non-colliding IDs like 1000.
+If there is an ID collision, then you can either change the user and group ID on the host machine (for example by logging in as another user) or you can replace all occurrences of `shell id --group` and `shell id --user` in `Makefile` by fixed non-colliding IDs like 1000.
 If you know a better way, please
    [let use know on GitHub](https://github.com/building-envelope-data/metabase/issues/new).
 1. List all backend GNU Make targets by running `make help`.
 1. For example, update packages and tools by running `make update`.